Designing for Problems, Not Pages: Login.gov Support

 "It seems funny that all of these topics are on the right side.
 I’m used to seeing them on the left."

-Participants often missed the right-side navigation on the live site, which led to them overlooking links to relevant articles and consequently taking longer to find solutions.
+5 out of 12 participants missed the right-side navigation on the live site until we prompted them to use it.
+They overlooked links to relevant articles and consequently took longer to find their solution.

 Finding #5: Visual aids increased comprehension